 Nomination Submission Process

-The deadline for receipt of nominations is midnight Nov.
-7. The nomination package must contain the following: a primary nomination letter of no more than two pages highlighting the nominees contributions, curriculum vitae, up to eight letters of recommendation (maximum two pages, per letter) that identify the specific accomplishments of the nominee, and a list of the nominees trainees and their current positions.
+The window for 2015 nominations is now closed.
+The nomination package must contain the following: a primary nomination letter of no more than two pages highlighting the nominees contributions, curriculum vitae, up to eight letters of recommendation (maximum two pages, per letter) that identify the specific accomplishments of the nominee, and a list of the nominees trainees and their current positions.
 The above documents must be combined into one PDF file and emailed to email@example.com.
 The nomination file must be titled by the nominee’s last name and first initial.
 Hard copies will not be accepted.
 Please forward all questions about this and other AGA recognition awards to 301-222-4012 or via email to firstname.lastname@example.org.

 Revised: Approved by the AGA Governing Board, (17) VOTED, February 2010